A few minutes from downtown Miami and Miami Beach, North Miami is a well-located suburb with a lot of things to do close by.

-Often referred to as the largest, most complex and expensive jigsaw puzzle in the world, the Spanish Monastery in North Miami Beach has an amazing history that spans around the globe and nearly 1,000 years into the past.
+Described as the largest and most expensive jigsaw puzzle in the world, this landmark in North Miami Beach has an amazing history, spanning the Atlantic and reaching nearly 1,000 years into the past.

-Originally constructed in the early 12th century, for much of its life it was used for its originally intended purpose – a monastery.
+Originally constructed in the early 12th century, for much of their life these Romanesque and Gothic cloisters were used for their originally intended purpose, as part of a monastery.

 Fast forward to the 1920s and the building was bought by American newspaper magnate William Randolph Hearst, disassembled, shipped to its current site in Florida, and reassembled.

 There’s a whole lot more to the story, so consider stopping at this rare Florida gem for a few hours to unwrap the mystery.

 The exquisite gardens might be the best part of the Ancient Spanish Monastery for me.
 I found out that the staff use only natural pesticides, and nothing that will run off into the canal, and cause harm to the environment.

 2. Museum of Contemporary Art, North Miami (MOCA)

 Putting North Miami on the cultural radar is this award-winning art museum, founded in 1981.
 The museum complex dates from the mid-1990s, and the palm-dotted plaza in front is a canvas for outdoor sculpture exhibits.

 MOCA has staged solo and survey exhibitions for some luminaries of the contemporary art world, among them Tracey Emin, Bill Viola, and Edouard Duval-Carrié.

 When I was here last, there was an exhibition for the groundbreaking Polish artist Maryan, whose sculpture, painting, and drawing depicted his firsthand experiences of the Holocaust.